When Your Child Has a Femur Fracture

 How is a femur fracture treated?

 The goal of treatment for a fracture is to hold bones together so they can heal.
 The best course of treatment for your child depends on your child’s age, the location of the fracture, and the type and severity of the fracture.
-Your child’s doctor will explain the options to you and make recommendations.
+Your child’s healthcare provider will explain the options to you and make recommendations.
 It generally takes 4 to 12 months for a femur fracture to heal completely.

 A spica cast covers the child from waist to ankle.
 It keeps the thighbone and hip area completely still.
 This helps the bone heal correctly.